Paopun20/Hython/README.md

 var config = interp.calldef("setup", []);
 ```

-### This is a fork of NebulaStellaNova's pythonscript
+## Origin

-I saw it and thought it looked interesting, so I decided to continue working on it. :3
+This project is a fork of **NebulaStellaNova’s pythonscript**.
+I saw it, liked the idea, and decided to push it further. :3

 ## License